steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 ### Packaging Model

-* **`Assembler`**: responsible for creating and streaming the content (i.e. the files uploaded by the end-user and any metadata required by the packaging specification) of a Submission according to a packaging specification
+* **`Assembler`**: responsible for creating and streaming the content (i.e. the files uploaded by the end-user and any metadata required by the packaging specification) of a Submission according to a packaging specification.
-* **`PackageStream`**: content of a `Submission` to be deposited to a downstream repository as a stream, as opposed to bytes held in a buffer or stored on a file system
+* **`PackageStream`**: content of a `Submission` to be deposited to a downstream repository as a stream, as opposed to bytes held in a buffer or stored on a file system.
 * **`Transport`**: an abstraction representing the physical protocol used to transfer the package stream from the PASS repository to the downstream repository.